The information on this page is designed to help you with:

 Biology undergraduate research (credit or pay):

-Research for credit: Register for BIOL 4699; up to six of these hours can count as Biology electives; the rest will count as free electives.
+Research for credit: Register for BIOS 4699; up to six of these hours can count as Biology electives; the rest will count as free electives.

-Research for pay: Register for BIOL 4698; this is a non-credit, audit-only courses.
+Research for pay: Register for BIOS 4698; this is a non-credit, audit-only courses.

 Registration details: The course section for which you will register is composed of the first three letters of your professor's last name.
 These four courses are variable-hour courses.
 You and your professor must agree upon the number of hours for which you'll register (usually one registered hour equals three hours work in the lab per week).
 After registering for the course, follow these instructions to change the default from one hour.

 Whether you are conducting research for credit or for pay, request a permit according to the instructions above for permit-only Biology courses.